-For example: not all mills use a combined heat power generation, wastewater treatment is not always internal, a large variety of additives is used.
-In some cases this leads to a large variation of inputs and outputs between the mills.
-Also different inputs and outputs are strongly interrelated, so a mill can be high in one input compared to the others but low in another input, but a mill cannot be low or high for both.
-Therefore no range of the data is given to prevent studies from being made using a false combination of highest and lowest data.
+For example: some mills use a combined heat power generation, some wastewater treatment is external, a large variety of additives is used.
+In some cases, this leads to a large variation of inputs and outputs between the mills.
+Furthermore, different inputs and outputs are strongly interrelated, so a mill can be high in one input compared to the others but low in another input, but a mill cannot be low or high for both.
+Therefore, no range of the data is given to prevent studies from being made using a false combination of highest and lowest data.

-Because of confidentiality requirements by the mills it is not possible to split inputs and outputs to data per country.
-Weighted averages of different technologies are not so meaningful, but also for confidentiality reasons a split in applied technologies was not possible.
+Due to confidentiality requirements by the mills, it is not possible to split input and output data per country.
+Similarly, a split in applied technologies is not possible.